how to limit form entries in wpforms

 How to Limit Form Entries in WPForms [Step by Step]

-Capping or limiting form entries can be extremely useful.
 For example, if you’re running an online contest, you can limit the number of entries so that only a specific amount of people can register.

-Why Limit Form Submissions?
+Limit Form Entries Now

 How to Limit the Number of WPForms Form Entries